essienricch/tobams-book-management-api/README.md

 ## Features
 - Create, Read, Update, Delete (CRUD) operations for book management.
-- File upload middleware for handling book cover images.
+- File upload middleware for handling book cover images (Be Informed: The uploaded image must not exceed 2MB).
 - Comprehensive error handling and input validation.
 - Built using TypeScript for type safety.
 - MongoDB for data storage.